--the overall size of the business or program with respect to the number of -employees, number and type of facilities, and size of the budget; -the type of the employer's operation, including the composition; and -structure of the workforce; and the nature and cost of the accommodation needed.
+-employees, number and type of facilities, and size of the budget; -the type of the employer's operation, including the composition; and -structure of the workforce; and the nature and cost of the accommodation needed.

 A TANF recipient who uses a wheelchair obtains a job on the clerical staff of an employer whose offices are in a building that has two steps at the entrance.
 The employer may be required to provide reasonable accommodation for the employee by providing a ramp at the building entrance.
 A job training program offered by an employer may be required to provide sign language interpreters for deaf employees when it is necessary to enable them to participate in the training.